-Tuition is applicable to all students, including those on approved off-campus programs.
-For purposes of financial aid eligibility, full-time status is determined on a term basis and consists of a minimum of 12 quarter credit hours per term.
+Tuition is applicable to all students and is assessed at the time of course registration for each term.
+For purposes of tuition billing and financial aid eligibility, full-time status is determined on a term basis and consists of 12 to 21 quarter credit hours per term.
 When repeating courses already attempted, students may be assessed a fee for those courses.
-Students are fee assessed tuition upon course registration each term.
-Summer is considered a separate term.

-Other Fees
+Fees